 Use weights that are between 65 – 80% of your 1 rep max.

 - Muscle growth is generated by mechanic stress and fine muscle ruptures.
-Working with 65 – 80 % of your max is the optimal area for these adaptions.
+Working with 65-80% of your max is the optimal area for this adaption.

 Work between 8 and 12 repetitions per set.